alan-camilo/100-days-of-code/log.md

 ### Day 2: April 18, 2020

-**Today's Progress**: Big chunk of work made on the module-mpp, moving the shared preferences on the common part without too much difficulties.
+**Today's Progress**: Big chunk of work made on the module-mpp, moving the shared preferences into the common part without too much difficulties.
 The api key is not hardcoded anymore and retrieved from the web.

 **Thoughts**: null